kaloseia/morphe/README.md

 Each field has exactly one type.

 Each field may have a list of unconstrained, lower, snake-case (*Example:* "immutable_identifier") attributes.
-Attributes may be required by specific transpiling implementations, but have no inherent meaning to the Morphe specification itself.
+Attributes have no inherent meaning to the Morphe specification but may be required by specific transpiling implementations.

-#### Atomic Types

-* `UUID`: A RFC-4122 compatible UUID string.
-* `AutoIncrement`: A classic numeric, auto-incrementable record ID.
-* `String`: A variable-length string.
-* `Integer`: A numeric value for zero, whole numbers, and their negative counterparts.
-* `Float`: A numeric floating-point decimal value.
-* `Boolean`: A boolean (true / false) value.
-* `Time`: A timestamp value with a UTC offset.
-* `Date`: A timestamp value as a date with a UTC offset and zero time values.
-* `Protected`: An encryptable and decryptable value for sensitive information such as API keys.
-* `Sealed`: A hashable value that can not be decrypted (typically passwords).

 ### Identifiers